 HUMBER GROVE - Paradise Lost

-Humber Grove as we now know it, is the 100 acre tract of untamed wilderness awarded to John Shore in 1835 for service to the Crown.
+Humber Grove as we know it, was the 100 acre tract of untamed wilderness awarded to John Shore in 1835 for service to the Crown.
 Described as Lot 12 Concession 5 E ½ in the Township of Albion, and bisected by both the Humber River and Duffy's Lane, it is highlighted in red on this 1859 Tremaine map.
 Twenty years later the new owner was George Elliott, and the farmstead remained in the Elliott family for the next 74 years.
 The Bertram Realty Company bought the entire property from the Elliott's for $3550 in 1929 and they called it Humber Grove, intending to develop it as a summer cottage community.

 Local Pioneers: Albert Finch, who was the earliest settler in the area, purchased his homestead immediately west of what eventually became Humber Grove, in 1824.
 That was only two years after George Bolton established his grist mill in Bolton Mills.
 This 1859 map is the earliest survey to identify pioneer farm owners in Albion and it shows that Finch had already sold his land as two 50 acre parcels, to William Copeland and Thomas Nattress.
 Eliza Duffy purchased the 100 acre lot to the south in 1833 and subsequently deeded it to her two sons James and Robert.
 Major George Evans was another settler favoured by the crown, who claimed his 200 acre grant the same year as his neighbour John Shore.
-More information about George Evans can be found at km 12.07 in Points of Interest.

 The decision by Bertram Realty to purchase the Elliott property in 1929 was not idle speculation.
 It was by then fashionable for families wanting to get away from Toronto during the summer to buy cottage properties along the picturesque Humber River.
 In 1925 the Greenspoon brothers had purchased the Glasgow settlement area just 5.5 winding kilometres downriver, and developed it into a popular summer camp for members of the Toronto Jewish community.
 The attraction of the rustic river valley retreat at Humber Grove is evident from the significant increase in buildings between 1909 and 1960, as illustrated on these Department of National Defence topographic maps.

 Bertram Realty had the Elliott property subdivided into 73 town lots in 5 distinct geographic blocks labelled A to E. With amazing skill the surveyor organized the property so that each cottage had river frontage and access by roads with quaint names like Maple Trail, Elm Trail, Humber Trail, Indian Trail and Cedar Trail.
 Over the next 33 years the Humber Grove community developed into a popular summer place.
-Tucked away in a peaceful valley and surrounded by densely wooded slopes, it had something for everyone; an untamed river flowing through each back yard, swimming holes popular with local youth and leafy glades offering shady seclusion for cottagers and their guests.
+Tucked away in a peaceful valley surrounded by densely wooded hills, it had something for everyone, an untamed river flowing through each back yard, swimming holes popular with local youth and leafy glades offering shady seclusion for cottagers and their guests.

-This 1936 post card of Humber Grove, like a classical landscape portrait, draws the viewer's eye into a serene meadow surrounded by densely wooded parkland.
+This 1936 post card of Humber Grove, like a classical landscape portrait, draws the viewers eye into a serene meadow surrounded by densely wooded parkland.
 The tract that was cleared for grazing by the Elliott's almost a century earlier, now features a simple cottage framed in pastoral tranquility, an idyllic get away for city folks.
 This cottage was among the first to be built in Humber Grove.
 It is situated at the very edge of a steep wooded bluff on Lot 16E, which was purchased by Henry and Lillian Bertram in the same year the photo was taken.
 Easily overlooked, is the cluster of smaller buildings in the middle ground, screened behind several trees along the river.
 These structures occupy Lots 5 & 6 E purchased by William and Deborah Rice in 1935.
 They drove out from Toronto each summer with their six children to enjoy cottage life on the banks of the Humber River.
 Lois Ewart grew up on her family farm situated one concession lot east of Humber Grove, and lived in the frame two storey house still standing at 14328 Hwy 50.
 She met the Rice's son Maxwell at the Casino Dancehall in Bolton, and they later married.
 Although Lois never lived at Humber Grove, she recalls Max reminiscing about the good times at the swimming hole and exploring the wooded hills while growing up here with his cousins.
 This view of early Humber Grove was photographed looking east from Cedar Trail.
 The Bertram and Rice properties can be located using the legend on the map following map, under "Lots of Interest."

 The Bertram Realty Company sold its first cottage Lots 10 & 11 in Block E to David Turner in the fall of 1933, for a total of $885.00.
 In 1936, Henry and Lillian Bertram purchased Lot 16E for $495 and Robert Bertram bought adjoining Lots 14 & 15 E for $592.
 Between 1933 and 1948 the company sold 40 more lots priced from $296 and $590.
 After 1948 and until 1962, virtually all land transactions were resales by the owners.
 Many lots were further subdivided with prices rising from $400 to as much as $4000.
 The higher prices represented improved properties which included a residence.
 The Rice property at combined Lots 5 & 6 E enjoyed a 340 percent price increase between 1935 and 1954.
 The Humber Grove cottages were all bungalows; most were constructed in frame, some with aluminum siding but only a few in brick.
 There were even several log cabins.
 By the 1950's many cottages were winterized and converted into year around residences.
 Door to door services like fresh produce and dairy products from local farmers, and fuel oil delivery were regularly available.